splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/3-explore/3-3-events.md

 - Starts with a clear white screen
 - When the user presses "c" it clears the screen to a random color
-- Has an internal radius - set to 50 to start
+- Has a radius - set to 50 to start
   - if the user presses "s", set the radius to 10
   - if the user presses "m", set the radius to 50
   - if the user presses "l", set the radius to 100
-- If the user clicks, draw a circle at the current mouse x and mouse y in a random color (using the internal radius)
+- If the user clicks, draw a circle at the current mouse x and mouse y in a random color (using the radius)
 - If the user presses "5", draw 100 random circles to the screen